Employment Settlement Agreement Lawyers for Employers Across the UK

 At Employment Law Services (ELS), our team of fully qualified employment law specialists for businesses have drafted numerous settlement agreements for employers throughout the UK, and have provided advice and support for pre-termination negotiations through to successful execution of the settlement agreement.

 A settlement agreement is an agreement between an employer and employee to compromise an employee’s contractual and statutory claims on termination of employment (formerly known as a compromise agreement).

 The effect of mistake on a settlement agreement can be problematic for one or more of the parties to that agreement.
-The possible consequences range from the mistaken party being bound by the terms of an agreement which it did not think it was making or the settlement agreement being declared void.
+The possible consequences range from the mistaken party being bound by the terms of an agreement which it did not think it was making, or the agreement being declared void.

-When entering into a Settlement Agreement there are certain conditions (which are set out in section 203(3) of ERA 1996, with corresponding provisions in other statutes) that must be met:
+When entering into a settlement agreement there are certain conditions (which are set out in section 203(3) of ERA 1996, with corresponding provisions in other statutes) that must be met:

 - The agreement must be in writing.

 - The agreement must relate to a “particular complaint” or “particular proceedings”